SAP/openui5-docs/docs/Use_Asynchronous_Loading_676b636.md

 ### Use a Bootstrapping Tag in HTML Files

 Add the bootstrapping tag `data-sap-ui-async="true"` to your `index.html` file.
 This loads the modules for all declared libraries asynchronously.
-If you have other HTML files in your app, you should to this there as well.
+If you have other HTML files in your app, you should do this there as well.

 ``` html
 <!DOCTYPE html>